gopro/labs/docs/control/imutrigger/README.md

 Notes:
 - Sensitivity range: 1-low to 9-high - see table below
 - you will have to manually set the mode in which you capture.
-The detector can be combined with the Hindsight feature on HERO9/10/11.
+The detector can be combined with the Hindsight feature.

 <div id="qrcode_txt1" style="width: 360px">